naoshibaikyu/superbuddn/epilogues/incorrect6.md

 %

+Scruffy Happy: "Go hang a salami" backwards is "I'm a lasagna hog".

+Eris Annoyed: How did either of those sentences occur naturally for you to discover this?

+%

 Kranion Angry: (very grumpy, gets into his Skull Mobile vehicle, starts the engine and flies off)

 Kranion Angry: HEY!
 WHERE DID THAT MOUNTAIN COME FR-(crashes into the mountain instantly exploding)